 Manage your time before and during the exam so that there are no unwanted surprises.

 In the exam start with a quick scan of the exam, ensuring you can quickly calculate how much time will be needed for the longer questions.
 Secondly start by answering the quick questions first.
 Don’t over spend your time here, keep to the minute a mark countdown at the very least.
-Jump to the longer questions, plan them for a few minutes before just jumping in.
+Once at the longer questions, you should plan them for a few minutes before just jumping in.

 End by reading through your entire exam again and do a quick check of your name and student number.
 Remember there are no reward for finishing first.